helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 By default, when Helidon SE creates spans automatically for HTTP requests, it uses a set of rules—​semantic conventions—​for choosing the span name and adding tags to each span.

-OpenTelemetry prescribes its own [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/v1.58.0/docs/http/http-spans.md#http-server).
+OpenTelemetry prescribes its own [semantic conventions][opentelemetry-semantic-conventions].
 If you add the following dependency, Helidon follows the OpenTelemetry semantic conventions for spans instead of its own.

 Dependency for Helidon support of the OpenTelemetry tracing semantic conventions: